claudio-dg/hil-serl-hiro/examples/README.md

-Notes on Training Procedures
+# Notes on Training Procedures
-General Guidelines
+###General Guidelines
-•	Initially, the robot must be continuously guided to success (since success is binary, “almost correct” attempts do not provide useful learning signals).
+•	Initially, the robot must be **continuously guided to success** (since success is binary, “almost correct” attempts do not provide useful learning signals).
-•	Over time, interventions should be gradually reduced, allowing the robot to explore independently, with human interventions limited to:
+•	Over time, interventions should be **gradually reduced**, allowing the robot to explore independently, with human interventions limited to:
     1. Preventing the robot from diverging too far from the task.
     2. Correcting trajectories to ultimately achieve success.
 •	For more complex tasks (e.g., screwdriver operation): o	First signs of learning typically emerge after 15k–20k learning steps. o	A minimally acceptable level of learning usually requires 35k–40k learning steps.

 PRACTICAL EXPERIENCES IN ROBOT TRAINING / DATA COLLECTION Importance of Fixed & Consistent Cameras